 EHA has been admitted to HUD's Moving to Work (MTW) Demonstration program as part of a cohort studying rent reform.
-EHA began enrolling non-elderly, non-disabled households in the six-year rent study in May 2023 and enrollment will continue through April 2024.
-The purpose of the study is to test a new rent setting model that is hoped to reward employment and decrease administrative burden for staff.
+EHA completed a year-long enrollment campaign to enroll all non-elderly, non-disabled households in the six-year rent study in Q1 of 2024 and are now beginning its third year administrating the rent study.
+The purpose of the study is to test a new tier-based rent setting model that is hoped to reward employment and decrease administrative burden for staff.

-EHA will pursue the following activities to ensure the long-term availability of subsidized and affordable housing in the disposition of the Baker Heights property:
+EHA will pursue the following activities to ensure the long-term availability of subsidized and affordable housing in Everett:

-- 1. Continue planning for the demolition of remaining units in the Baker Heights neighborhood (WA 006 000 100) during calendar year 2024, subject to any required HUD approval, permitting, and design/construction logistics.
+- Continue planning for the demolition of remaining units in the Baker Heights neighborhood during calendar year 2025, subject to any required HUD approval, permitting, and design/construction logistics.
 This activity is in preparation for development of a new mixed-income mixed-use community, the Park District, on the remaining acreage of the Baker Heights site.
-This new development will encompass as many as 1,500 residential units, parks, commercial spaces, and other community amenities to be built in phases.
-It is anticipated that the disposition will occur at fair market value to an external entity LLC for which EHA is the sole partner, subject to HUD approval.
-EHA has initiated the entitlement process and predevelopment activities for the NE Quadrant of the Park District masterplan.
-'Phase 2' will encompass approximately 250 units of housing in addition to public amenities including but not limited to park space, civic partnership amenity services, and retail amenity services. - 2.
+This new development will encompass as many as 1,500 residential units, parks, commercial spaces, and other community amenities to be built in phases. - 2.
 Pursue design and permitting processes for Benjamin Young Senior Apartments, a new development for seniors with transportation and service proximity that anticipates up to 140 units and exterior amenity space.
-In the program year, EHA is anticipating an Agreement to Enter into a Housing

-Assistance Payments Contract (AHAP) for a portion of the units with Project Based Vouchers which may be designated for low-income seniors.
+In the program year, EHA may enter into an Agreement to Enter into a Housing Assistance Payments Contract (AHAP) for a portion of the units with Project Based Vouchers which may be designated for low-income seniors. - 3.
+Work in partnership with Sno-Isle Libraries for a joint development partnership in the Mariner community.
+In conjunction with this partnership, EHA has acquired land near the future 128th St SW Light Rail station and is undergoing development plans for a mixed use, transit-oriented Development (TOD) project including but not limited to library, civic amenities, and affordable

-- 3. Work in partnership with Sno-Isle Libraries for a joint development partnership in the Mariner community.
-In conjunction with this partnership, EHA will acquire and develop land for a mixed use, transit-oriented Development (TOD) project including but not limited to library, civic amenities, and affordable housing uses. - 4.
-Over the course of 2024-25 EHA may consider making other PBV commitments in support of its Five-Year Plan objective to target populations whose needs have either been neglected or will grow substantially in the next decade, including but not limited to households with children, especially homeless families, and elderly households and individuals. - 5.
+- housing uses. - 4.
+Over the course of 2025-2026 EHA may consider making other PBV commitments in support of its Five-Year Plan objective to target populations whose needs have either been neglected or will grow substantially in the next decade, including but not limited to households with children, especially homeless families, and elderly households and individuals. - 5.
 EHA will continue to spearhead advocacy efforts at the city, county, state, and federal levels to expand housing opportunities within EHA's jurisdiction for extremely low-income families with children, in partnership with local non-profits (e.g., Housing Consortium of Snohomish County) and agencies, with a focus on policy development and allocation of resources.